|LabVIEW 2015 Help|

 All VIs you want clients to view and control must be in memory on the server computer.
 If the requested VI is in memory, the server sends the front panel data of the VI to the requesting client.
 If the VI is not in memory, the Connection status section of the Connect to Remote Panel dialog box displays an error message.

 If you want clients who do not have LabVIEW installed to be able to view and control a front panel remotely using a Web browser, they must install the LabVIEW Run-Time Engine.
 The LabVIEW Run-Time Engine includes a LabVIEW browser plug-in package that installs in the browser plug-in directory.
-The LabVIEW DVD or CD contains an installer for the LabVIEW Run-Time Engine.
+The LabVIEW Platform media contains an installer for the LabVIEW Run-Time Engine.

-(Linux) If you installed Netscape, Mozilla, or Firefox in the default location, the LabVIEW installation program automatically installs the browser plug-in necessary to view and control front panels remotely using a Web browser.
-Otherwise, you can install the browser plug-in manually by installing the LabVIEW Run-Time Engine and then copying /usr/local/lib/LabVIEW-2012/LV2012NPlugin.so to the browser plug-in directory such as usr/lib/netscape/plugins, /usr/lib/mozilla/plugins, or /usr/lib/firefox/plugins.
+(Linux) Use Firefox to view and control front panels remotely.
+If you installed Firefox in the default location, the LabVIEW installation program automatically installs the browser plug-in necessary to view and control front panels remotely using a Web browser.

 Clients install the LabVIEW Run-Time Engine and the user at the server computer creates an HTML file that includes an <OBJECT> and <EMBED> tag that references the VI you want clients to view and control.
 This tag contains a URL reference to a VI and information that directs the Web browser to pass the VI to the LabVIEW browser plug-in.
 Clients navigate to the Web Server by entering the Web address of the Web Server in the address or URL field at the top of the Web browser window.
 The plug-in displays the front panel in the Web browser window and communicates with the Web Server so the client can interact with the remote front panel.
 Clients request control by selecting Request Control of VI at the bottom of the remote front panel window in their Web browser or by right-clicking anywhere on the front panel and selecting Request Control of VI from the shortcut menu.